Pinnacles & Turquoise Coast —

 Astrophotography Workshop

 A 5-day / 4-night small-group astro workshop built around multiple attempts at The Pinnacles Desert, Sandy Cape dunes, and the Turquoise Coast.
 Max 4 photographers.
-Structured editing sessions run daily during harsh daylight.
+Sunset Milky Way sessions, pre-dawn anticentre opportunities, and structured editing during harsh daylight.

 Seats are capped at 4.
 Newsletter subscribers get first access when bookings open.